SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 ## Purchase Flow

+The following is a quick presentation of the purchase flow when using the redirect or seamless view.
+You can find in-depth descriptions of the separate flows in the corresponding sections.

 If you are using the e-commerce flow, the payer enters a Swish connected phone on Swedbank Pay's payment page (redirect) or in the `iframe` (seamless view) after the payment is created.